Dr. Celinda (Cindy) Reese-Melancon, Ph.D.

 Dr. Reese-Melancon is an Associate Professor at Oklahoma State University.
 She completed her doctorate at Louisiana State University under the direction of Dr. Katie Cherry.
 Her work is focused on prospective memory, or how we remember to do things in the future, as well as metamemory, or how knowledge and beliefs about memory relate to memory performance.
 Dr. Reese-Melancon’s primary interest is in how prospective memory performance and memory beliefs change with age, but she also conducts research examining basic memory mechanisms.

-Rachael is currently a 3rd year student in the doctoral Experimental Psychology program, pursuing a dual-track degree in Cognitive and Developmental Psychology.
-She graduated from Washburn University in 2019.
-She is broadly interested in cognitive aging, especially prospective memory.
-She is also interested in how caregiving impacts cognition.
+Rachael is currently a 4th year student in the doctoral Experimental Psychology program, pursuing a dual-track degree in Cognitive and Developmental Psychology.
+She graduated from Washburn University in 2019 and earned her Master's at OSU in 2021.
+Her research is focused on how caregiving impacts cognition.

-Rachael enjoys rewatching the show Friends in her free time.
+Rachael enjoys rewatching Friends in her free time.